The food is only a small part of what this blueberry winery, farm and orchard is all about though

 Both tours sound very interesting and from the reviews I've read people seem to thoroughly enjoy them.
 For Rotorua experiences the tours rate highly with reviews and testimonials.

 On the Orchard & Mamaku Blue Winery Tour you get into the orchard and hear about the history of Mamaku Blue and what it takes to get the blueberries to the market.
 A visit to the packaging shed follows along with commentary on the exporting the blueberries.
-Then, most importantly, a visit to the winery.
-Meet the winemaker and see what goes into this process.
+Also, a visit to the winery where you meet the winemaker and see what goes into this process.
+There's tastings too of the different products made.

 For both tours a people-mover is available so you don't have to worry about walking all over.